eth0izzle/Needl/README.md

 ## Usage

 Needl runs as a daemon and will happily sit in the background chomping away 24/7, 365.
-Each module (task) has scheduled actions, for example random DNS queries will happen every 60 seconds.
+Each module (task) has scheduled actions, for example random DNS queries will happen every 1 to 3 minutes.
 You can configure the intervals within `./data/settings.yaml`.

     usage: needl.py [-h] [--datadir DATADIR] [-d] [-v] [--logfile LOGFILE] [--pidfile PIDFILE]